Trekking to "Piz delle Agole", through the Maderlina path and visit to S. Leonardo Church

-Risks or difficulties present along the route: lack of adequate signage in a short stretch in the area of Mount Speggia; a stone boundary wall that indicates the correct way.
-Some sections of the path downhill after the locality of Pernaia have an "unpleasant" ground, in the sense that there are stones and branches inside, with even slightly steep sections.
+Risks or difficulties present along the route: lack of adequate signage in a short stretch in the area of Mount Speggia; a stone boundary wall indicates the correct way.
+Some sections of the path downhill after the locality of Pernaia have an "unpleasant" ground: there are stones and branches on the floor, with slightly steep sections.
 Pay attention!

-- Choose an itinerary that suits your physical abilities
+- Choose a route that suits your physical condition

-- Pay attention to signposts and directions that you find along your way
+- Pay attention to the directions and signs you find along the route

 Tips and hintsApT Piné Cembra

-Getting thereComing from the A22 Brenner motorway, both from the south and from the north, take the Trento Nord exit (distance from the exit km 22.5), drive along the S.S.
-12 of the Brennero in a northerly direction to the Lavis junction, to then pass on the S.S.
-612 Lavis - Castello di Fiemme which leads to the Cembra Valley and then to the town of Lisignago.
+Getting thereComing from the A22 Brenner motorway, both from the south and from the north, take the Trento Nord exit, drive along the S.S.
+12 of the Brennero northward untill the Lavis junction, to then pass on the S.S.
+612 Lavis - Castello di Fiemme which leads to the Cembra Valley and to the town of Lisignago.

 32T 668769 5114179